Are you gardening this year? Why not make it organic? Here are 10 Tips to help you have the Best Organic Garden ever this season!

 10 Tips for the Best Organic Garden

-Soil is your garden’s foundation.
-You can find great organic soil at your local home store or make you own by amending your soil with organic material such as composted manure or yard and kitchen scrap compost.
+The soil is your garden’s foundation.
+You can find great organic soil at your local home store or make your own by amending your soil with organic material such as composted manure or yard and kitchen scrap compost.
 This will get your dirt off to a good start.
 Learn how to teach your kids how to compost.
 They love getting involved.

 Starting with organic seeds is a must for a truly organic garden, but don’t go overboard.
 Choose the right seeds for your area and season.
 There is nothing more disappointing than your plants dying due to the heat or cold.
 Start your seeds at the right time for your region.

 Some people like to sow their seeds directly in the ground.
 I have always had much better luck starting my seeds indoors.
 Get a small greenhouse or start your seeds in a recycled egg carton.
 My kids love watching them sprout and it gets them involved in the gardening process.

 Including a wide variety of plants in your garden and planting them according to their relationship with others helps in many ways.
 For instance, bean plants fix nitrogen into the soil, which corn plants use to produce healthy cobs.
 Corn provides support for the climbing vines of the bean family.
 Add squash to the base and you have instant weed control!
 You can do some quick google searches to find other great garden companions.

 Using good watering practices is ideal for Organic Gardening.
 You can capture and store rain in rain barrels, use drip hoses, and plenty of mulch.
 Even if you don’t use rain barrels water in the evening or morning hours.
 Just not in the heat of the day to prevent evaporation.
 Mulch helps keep the soil moist and prevent it from drying out as fast.